ansys/scade-design-rules/doc/source/rules/annotations/ann_notes_for_named_types_or_variables.rst

 .. start_description

-If a variable has a NumericType, then the numeric type shall have an annotation with the SI-Units, resolution, etc.
+If a variable has a NumericType then the numeric type shall have an annotation with the SI-Units, resolution, etc.
-If the variable has a basic type, the variable itself shall have the annotation.
+If the variable has a basic type the variable itself shall have the annotation.
-If both are defined, then raise a warning.
+If both are defined then raise a warning.

 parameter:

 * '-t': Name of the annotation note type (e.g.: '-t SDD_TopLevel')

 .. end_description